Collecting Student Input to Improve Engagement: Webinar Recap

 The webinar concluded with a call for a systemic approach, emphasizing the collective responsibility for data collection.
 Encourage all departments to actively engage in ongoing, inclusive practices that prioritize the diverse needs of deaf students.

 The presenters advocated not just for understanding the experiences of deaf students but for transformative action.
-By proactively seeking and leveraging student input, institutions can pave the way for an educational environment that truly embraces accessibility, equity, and continuous improvement.
+By proactively seeking and leveraging student input, institutions can pave the way for an educational environment that truly embraces accessibility and continuous improvement.
 It’s time to turn insights into action and empower deaf students to thrive in their educational journey.

 For more information about collecting student input or evaluating services, visit our Student Feedback page.